Thrifty Little Mom

 • If you decide to venture out away from AirVenture, consider going to visit Union Star Cheese and support a local family keeping Wisconsin cheese traditions alive!

-• The store is gorgeously historic and you can see all thier cheese making factory machines as soon as you walk into the door.
+• The store is gorgeously historic and you can see all thier cheese-making factory machines as soon as you walk through the door.

 • The staff is amazing, kind and friendly!